MdSamsuzzohaShayon/mern-spikeball-tournament/README.md

  - *Solution* When we create participant we also need to create performance by default

  - Point diffrential NaN value error handle

+# After updating this first thing need to learn is deploy MERN